-Welcome to Collective Self Editorial Services!
-Are you looking for an editor or writer for your project?
-Need help with your own writing?
+Welcome to Collective Self Editorial and Community Story Wrangling Services!
+Are you looking for an editor for your project?
+Someone to help gather and share your stories?
 Email firstname.lastname@example.org or call or text me at 206-805-9978.
-If I can’t help you, I may know someone who can.
+If I can’t help you, I likely know someone who can.
 Hours: Every day, 9 a.m. to 9 p.m., Pacific Standard Time.
-Select the tabs below for service descriptions and costs.
+Select the tabs below for detailed service descriptions and costs.

 Description: Checking written content for correct spelling, capitalization, and punctuation errors, typos such as missed or duplicate words, and grammatical correctness, such as proper and consistent verb tense and sentence structure.
 Cost: $5 per page (assumes an industry average 250-word page).